eliltaA/Insta/README.md

 - Unique Profiles: Each user has a unique profile where they can upload a profile picture, write a bio, and update their contact information.

 ## Search Functionality
-- Search Posts and Users: Users can search for other users using keywords or names, making content discovery easy.
+- Search Posts and Users: Users can search for other users using keywords or names, making users discovery easy.